redis/librdb/README.md

 In such scenario, any incomplete parsing-element will preserve its current state.
 As for any data that has already been read from the RDB reader - it cannot be read again from the reader.
-To address this issue, a **serialized-pool** data structure is used to route all data being read from the RDB reader.
+To address this issue, a unique **bulk-pool** data structure is used to route all data being read from the RDB reader.
 It stores a reference to the allocations in a queue, and enable to **rollback** and replay later once more data becomes available, in an attempt to complete the parsing-element state.
 The **rollback** command basically rewinds